hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 *Screenshot of Webstorm IDE with Karma integration, source: https://confluence.jetbrains.com/download/attachments/51966353/Karma-testresults.png*

 For the purpose of this analysis I am using two different set-ups.
-On the on hand visual code for development with a terminal window on a second screen which continuously runs the karama runner.
+On the on hand visual code for development with a terminal window on a second screen which continuously runs the karma runner.
 On the other hand intelliJ with the Karma plugin.
-For both set-ups Karma runs a headless phantomJS browser to execute the tests in.
+For both setups Karma runs a headless phantomJS browser to execute the tests in.

 ### Context